 That’s even more important now that AI-type systems are being deployed to pull out topics, themes and even sentiments from research results.
 With systems like these, the meaning of local dialect or cultural implications could be missed.
 From a semiotic perspective, then, there are huge challenges with using AI for translation and analysis.

 Another option could be to hire a language graduate to translate your surveys and responses.
 It’s true this is a step-up from the automated approach.
 But even if you can find a translator you trust, ensuring they understand the subtleties of local dialects and cultural nuances (see below) and the technical aspect of market research language is much harder.
 That’s where market research agencies like Kadence – with international offices across the globe and native speakers in-house – come in handy.
 Having team members who instinctively understand the need to localize language and know how to do it is a major plus.
 After all, language and meaning evolve even over short time spans so keeping up to date with trends and sayings is massively valuable.
 In Germany, for instance, 1200 new words and counting have come into being over the course of the pandemic.

 The devil in the detail

 The reason why all this is important is that just as culture varies widely between and within international markets, language has local subtleties.
 Even within English, there are layers of meaning that illustrate this point.
 Take the word ‘love’.
-He loves popping down to the shops with his mates on Saturday afternoon.
+He loves popping down to the store with his buddies on Saturday afternoon.
 She loves it when Leeds United score.
-They love their mum.
+They love their mom.
 She makes love to her sweetheart.
 They bask in God’s love.
-These are all very nuanced – and to a competent English speaker their varied meanings are obvious.
+These are all very nuanced – and to a competent English speaker, their varied meanings are obvious.